What are sealants?

 How long do sealants last?

 Research shows that sealants can last for many years if properly cared for.
 Therefore, your child will be protected throughout the most cavity-prone years.
-If your child has good oral hygiene and avoids hiting hard objects, sealants will last longer.
+If your child has good oral hygiene and avoids biting hard objects like ice cubes, sealants will last longer.
 Your pediatric dentist will check the sealants during routine dental visits and recommend re-application or repair when necessary.

 What is the treatment like?